Army identifies two American soldiers killed in attack in Syria

 A civilian interpreter was also killed in the attack.
 The Pentagon said an ISIS gunman ambushed the two guardsmen and the interpreter in Saturday's attack.

-In a statement, Iowa's Governor Kim Reynolds wrote, "Sgt.
+In a statement, Iowa's Gov. Kim Reynolds wrote, "Sgt.
 Howard and Sgt.
-Torrestovar served our state and nation with honor, and in doing so, gave the ultimate sacrifice.
+Torres-Tovar served our state and nation with honor, and in doing so, gave the ultimate sacrifice.
 We are grateful for their service and deeply mourn their loss."

 Reynolds ordered flags across Iowa to immediately be flown at half-staff until sunset on the day of their funerals.